vaughnteegarden/slate/source/index.html.md

 |IOS|IOS 10 and up|
 |Android|4.2.2 and up|

+## Implement a Crash Reporting Sytem

+To provide quality support, we require quality information.

+Rezolve advises using *<a href="https://fabric.io/kits/ios/crashlytics">Fabric Crashlytics</a>* to capture app problems on both IOS and Android.

+We will not provide development support if you have not integrated Crashlytics or a similar tool.

 ## Download the Rezolve Inside<sup>TM</sup> SDK

 The SDK for **IOS** can be downloaded here: